OMEGAMAX10/Face-Mask-Detector-for-Jetson-Nano/README.md

 # Face-Mask-Detector-for-Jetson-Nano
 Because of the COVID-19 pandemic of 2020, more and more people are concerned with protecting themselves using masks, thus the need of software capable of monitoring whether the people are wearing masks or not.
-That is why I created a PyQt5 application using OpenCV (with CUDA support) based on the YOLOv4 algorithm, capable of monitoring the safety level of a space with video surveillance through multiple video cameras, connected either via USB or IP to the system.
+That is why I created a PyQt5 application using OpenCV (with CUDA support) based on the YOLOv4 algorithm, more precisely the tiny option, capable of monitoring the safety level of a space with video surveillance through multiple video cameras, connected either via USB or IP to the system.
+This is the Jetson Nano version of the application.

 **Guide for using the application:**